 These practical details are often where good technology succeeds or fails.

-CorteXR should be evaluated as a clinician-led VR rehabilitation platform for cognitive stroke rehabilitation.
-Its public messaging should emphasise pathway support, ADL-based practice, clinical oversight, patient support, and evidence-aware claims.
+CorteXR Stroke can be evaluated as a clinician-led VR rehabilitation platform for cognitive stroke rehabilitation.
+The key areas to consider are pathway support, ADL-based practice, clinical oversight, patient support, and evidence-aware claims.

 That is deliberately less flashy than many health technology messages.
 It is also more appropriate for a product used in rehabilitation.

-For related reading, see how VR can support stroke rehabilitation teams and digital neurorehabilitation for community stroke services.
+For related reading, see how VR can support stroke rehabilitation teams and digital tools for community stroke rehabilitation services.

 A demo should not only show the best-looking activity.
-Buyers should ask to see how a patient is added, how an activity is selected, how difficulty is changed, how progress is reviewed, how support content is accessed, and what happens when something goes wrong.
+Service leads should ask to see how a patient is added, how an activity is selected, how difficulty is changed, how progress is reviewed, how support content is accessed, and what happens when something goes wrong.

 It is also reasonable to ask about unsuitable patients.
 A credible supplier should be able to explain limits.
 Not every stroke survivor will be appropriate for headset-based therapy, and suitability may change over time.
 Clear exclusion and caution criteria are a sign of maturity, not weakness.